Cooperative Education and Internship Program (CEIP)

-Cooperative Education and Internship Program (CEIP)

->

-> For students seeking to participate in CEIP in winter 2021, spring 2021, and/or summer 2021, Career and Professional Development has created online CEIP Online Orientation and Enrollment.
+For students seeking to participate in CEIP in winter 2021, spring 2021, and/or summer 2021, Career and Professional Development has created online CEIP Orientation and Enrollment.
 Follow these steps:

->

-> - Log onto Handshake, click on “Events,” and then “CEIP: Co-op/Internship Program Orientation and Enrollment Online.”
+- Log onto Handshake, click on “Events,” and look for “CEIP: Co-op / Internship Program Orientation and Enrollment Online.”
 Click the blue “RSVP for Event” button.